NextCenturyCorporation/itm-evaluation-client/swagger_client/p2triage/docs/KDMAValue.md

 # KDMAValue

-Single KDMA value with value(s), or a kernel density estimate of the KDMA value.
+Single KDMA value, or a kernel density estimate of the KDMA value.

 ## Properties